-- The welfare of the student is paramount and our approach is student centred and aims to achieve the best outcome for the student. - Wherever possible, students are fully involved in plans to safeguard and promote their welfare and individual decisions are informed by the wishes, feelings and experiences of students - The College seeks to ensure equality in dealing with safeguarding matters. - Personnel aim for best practice in related employment matters. - All staff have a responsibility to act on any suspicion, rumour or disclosure that may suggest that a student is at risk of harm from abuse. - Students and staff involved in protection cases receive appropriate support. - College practice is informed by Worcestershire Children Safeguarding Partnership (WSCP) and 'Keeping Children Safe in Education (2022) - Our response to concerns about need or protection is seen as an ongoing process rather than the management of an event. - Working with other agencies is valued and matters surrounding information sharing and confidentiality are informed by WSCP protocols.
+- The welfare of the student is paramount and our approach is student centred and aims to achieve the best outcome for the student. - Wherever possible, students are fully involved in plans to safeguard and promote their welfare and individual decisions are informed by the wishes, feelings and experiences of students - The College seeks to ensure equality in dealing with safeguarding matters. - Personnel aim for best practice in related employment matters. - All staff have a responsibility to act on any suspicion, rumour or disclosure that may suggest that a student is at risk of harm from abuse. - Students and staff involved in protection cases receive appropriate support. - College practice is informed by Worcestershire Children Safeguarding Partnership (WSCP) and 'Keeping Children Safe in Education (2023) - Our response to concerns about need or protection is seen as an ongoing process rather than the management of an event. - Working with other agencies is valued and matters surrounding information sharing and confidentiality are informed by WSCP protocols.

-This policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent College Standards) Regulations 2014 (for independent colleges), the Non-maintained Special Colleges (England) Regulations 2015 (for non-maintained special colleges) and the guidance contained in Working Together to Safeguard Children 2018, the DfE's statutory Guidance "Keeping Children Safe in Education September 2022, Ofsted guidance and procedure,
+This policy draws upon duties conferred by the Children Acts 1989 and 2004, The Children and Families Act 2014, S175 of the 2020 Education Act, The Education (Independent College Standards) Regulations 2014 (for independent colleges), the Non-maintained Special Colleges (England) Regulations 2015 (for non-maintained special colleges) and the guidance contained in Working together to safeguard children 2023: statutory guidance (publishing.service.gov.uk), the DfE's statutory Guidance "Keeping Children Safe in Education September 2023.
+Ofsted guidance and procedure,

-Keeping Children Safe in Education 2022 has been extended from early years, colleges and colleges to cover 16-19 academies (and apprenticeships).
+Keeping Children Safe in Education 2023 also covers 16-19 academies (and apprenticeships).
 There is reference to the Education and Training (Welfare of Children) Act 2021 which amends the Education Act 2002 and the Apprenticeships, Skills, Children and Learning Act 2009 and places safeguarding duties on 16 to 19 academies and further education to ensure that safeguarding responsibilities are understood and prohibiting funding being given if safeguarding requirements not complied with.